Willie Irvine: Later career

 After turning down potential transfers to West Ham and Torquay, because neither he nor his wife wanted to live in either place, Irvine decided to sign for Third Division outfit Halifax Town in December 1972.
 Despite taking a considerable pay cut, he chose Halifax to enable his family to return to live near Burnley.
 Irvine made a total of 11 first-team appearances for Halifax Town, scoring one goal for the club.
-He played his last competitive game for the club in the 1–0 win against York City on 13 March 1973, after manager George Mulhall accused Irvine of not trying and not deserving his wage.
+He played his last competitive game for the club in a 1–0 win against York City on 13 March 1973, after manager George Mulhall accused Irvine of not trying and not deserving his wage.
 At the end of the 1972–73 season, the team avoided relegation to the Fourth Division on goal difference.
 After failing to report for the away game at Walsall on 1 May 1973, to play in a testimonial match for Burnley defender John Angus, he was fined two weeks' wages and forced into extra training sessions.
 In the summer of 1973, Irvine left Halifax Town by mutual consent, his professional football career over at the age of 29.
 Despite having the option to sign for Rochdale, he joined semi-professional side Great Harwood, who played in the Northern Premier League.
 At Great Harwood, he played alongside two former Burnley teammates; goalkeeper Adam Blacklaw and midfielder Les Latcham.
 Irvine remained at the club for a number of months, before leaving midway through the 1973–74 season and retiring from football altogether.